pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 My task is to:

 1️⃣ Analyze the below CDP scores from other Automotive Companies (example extract sourced from from CDP 2020 Climate Change Scores).
-Note Fast Cars is not in this data set, but remember they scored B.
+Note Fast Cars is not in this data set, but  they scored B.
 <img width="852" height="749" alt="image" src="https://github.com/user-attachments/assets/15c7cc06-f4b5-4e4f-b50a-6a0c3ef6fa6b" />

 Some important notes: